menu

 Whitebox cryptography is essential to application developers as it helps minimize security risks for various devices.

-For example, different end devices have to be protected to make payments so that the perpetrator cannot access confidential information.
+For example, different end devices must be protected to make payments so that the perpetrator cannot access confidential information.
 White-box cryptography is designed to avoid this disclosure since the keys are stored here randomly as data and code.

 How does white-box cryptography work?